lelong71/flashcard-app/DEPLOYMENT.md

 ## 🚀 How to Deliver as Static Bundle

-Your flashcard app has been built as a static bundle that can be opened directly in any browser without needing a server!
+Your Cait's flashcard app has been built as a static bundle that can be opened directly in any browser without needing a server!

 ### 📁 What's in the `build/` folder: